imehrdadmahdavi/market-research/README.md

 ### Install

-This project requires **Python 3.7** and the following Python libraries installed:
+This project implemented on **Python 3.7** and the following Python libraries installed:

 - [Jupyter Notebook (IPython) 4.10.0](https://ipython.org/)